Meet Our Veterinarians

 Kate Steadley, DVM

 Dr. Kate has been with Southside since 2016.
 She attended undergrad at Illinois State as a biology major.
 In 2011 she graduated from Ross University with her Doctorate of Veterinary Medicine.
 She then proceeded with a Rotating Small Animal Internship at Georgia Veterinary Specialists in Atlanta.
-She has been married to her husband Kenny since 2016, and has one beautiful daughter and three dogs.
+She has been married to her husband Kenny since 2016, and has two beautiful daughters and three dogs.
 She enjoys renovating her home and gardening.
 Dr. Kate has a special interest in ultrasonography and ophthalmology.

 Pamela Fandrich, DVM

 Dr. Pam has lived in the Savannah area since she was 6 months old.
 Growing up in Richmond Hill, her love for horses led her to become a veterinarian.
 Dr. Pam graduated from Armstrong State College in 1986 with a Bachelor of Science in Biology, then went on to the University of Georgia College of Veterinary Medicine, graduating with her doctorate in 1990.
 Dr. Pam has practiced small animal medicine in Savannah ever since, except for a few years spent in South Korea working for the U.S. Army as a small animal veterinarian on two bases there.
 She became a certified veterinary acupuncturist in 2009 after completing study at The Chi Institute in Reddick, FL., and uses acupuncture as another tool to improve the lives of her patients.
-Dr. Pam loves spending time with her large family (including her three Whippets, Chihuahua, Border Collie, and two cats), and doing anything outdoors.
+Dr. Pam loves spending time with her large family (including her dogs and cats), and doing anything outdoors.